Fullres/fullres-substack/README.txt

-Instructions for integrating fullres with your Substack publication:
+Please read through these [instructions for integrating fullres with your Substack publication](https://substack.fullres-demos.com/p/how-to-log-custom-metadata-for-post)

 1. Setup custom domain on Substack.
 You will need to be using a custom domain for your Substack publication (e.g. my-special-site.com).
 You can do this within Substack by going to Settings > Domain.